RyanLamansky/dotnet-webassembly/README.md

 This probably won't be changed because this is why we have namespaces, and these names are appropriate for WebAssembly.
 * The `WebAssembly.Instructions` namespace has a high number of classes--nearly 200, one per instruction plus some helper base classes.
 Additional namespaces will be created for new post-"MVP" WebAssembly instructions.
-* Can't directly compile a loaded `WebAssembly.Module` instance.
-This is intentional because the compiler is designed for streaming raw binary, but it might be convenient for some use cases.
 * Instruction names in the library have little resemblance to their native name.
 This is partially forced by the names themselves, which include characters like `/` and `.` that are not legal in C#.
 The other reason is to conform with [.NET Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-classes-structs-and-interfaces), which discourage the use of acronyms and abbreviations.